esean/stl_voro_fill/sw/readme.md

     admesh: GPL-2.0
     VTK: BSD

-Voro++ and VTK are linked together.
-Admesh is compiled and called as standalone app.
+Voro++ and VTK source is compiled together.
+Admesh is compiled as a standalone (none of it's source is linked or compiled into any program in this project).
+Admesh is executed by scripts in this project as a system call.

 # Notes: